A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations

 \subsubsection{Multiple Species in a Layer: Combining EOS}

-When multiple species are present in one layer, their EOS are combined using the fact that the extensive variables ($V$, the volume of a mole of a substance, and $S$, entropy, in method 1 and $C_V$, $\alpha V$, and $V/K_T$ in method 2--notably, $\nabla_\mathrm{ad}$ is not extensive) of different substances add for constant intensive variables ($P$ and $T$) \citep{FontaineGraboske1977,SaumonChabrier1995}, as expressed in Eq.~\ref{eq:additive_volume}, also known as the additive volume law:
+When multiple species are present in one layer, their EOS are combined using the fact that the extensive variables ($V$, the volume of a mole of a substance, and $S$, entropy, in method 1 and $C_V$, $\alpha V$, and $V/K_T$ in method 2--notably, $\nabla_\mathrm{ad}$ is not extensive) of different substances add for constant intensive variables ($P$ and $T$) \citep{FontaineGraboske1977,SaumonChabrier1995}, as expressed in Eq.~\ref{eq:additive_volume}:

 where $X$ is some extensive property and $X_i$ is that extensive property for some species $i$ comprising a molar fraction fraction $x_i$ of the mixed material\footnote{\citet{ChabrierMazevet2019} use $w_i$ instead of $x_i$, this is because all of their properties are not extensive but rather extensive variables per unit mass.
 Converting their variables back into extensive variables would involve multiplying by their masses, changing $x_i$ into $w_i$.}.